 - Fill in the SOCKS Proxy Server IP address and port.
 Also, if the SOCKS proxy requires authentication, enter the Username and Password.

-- Click Ok, and you have complete the setup.
+- Click Ok, and you have completed the setup.

 How to set up your own SOCKS proxy (SOCKS server implementations)

 Yes, you may set up your SOCKS proxy.
 To proceed, you need access to a VPS (Virtual Private Server) and some basic knowledge on how to work on Linux operating systems.
 There are several ways to set up a SOCKS server.

 The approach that I recommend is with OpenSSH.
 OpenSSH allows dynamic creation of tunnels, specified via a subset of the SOCKS protocol, supporting the CONNECT command.
 The SOCKS proxy server that may be created using OpenSSH allows more flexible proxying than is possible with ordinary port forwarding (available for the regular SSH proxy).
 You may find a step-by-step tutorial here.

 Other SOCKS proxy server implementations include: